 - Bibhitaki (Terminalia bellirica) is particularly good for kapha dosha and contains a specific constituent called beta-sitosterol, a plant-derived phytosterol, which is known to support healthy metabolic function.12

 - Haritaki (Terminalia chebula) has a warming nature that supports all three doshas, especially vata.
 Traditionally known for its “scraping” and detoxifying effect, it has also been shown to contain the beneficial constituent beta-sitosterol.13

 Triphala and Ayurveda: Traditional Uses

-- For those with sluggish digestion and build up of ama, triphala is said to kindle the digestive fire (deepana) and help improve digestion (pachana), allowing one to get the most nutrition from one’s dietary intake.1
+- For those with sluggish digestion and build up of ama, triphala is said to kindle the digestive fire and help improve agni, allowing one to get the most nutrition from one’s dietary intake.17

-- Culturally, Haritaki is given the highest respect for restoring health.
-The Medicine Buddha is often depicted with a haritaki fruit held in his hand.1 It is said to give the blessing of long life, and along with amalaki and bibhitaki, will nurture you like a mother.13
+- Culturally, haritaki is given the highest respect for restoring health.
+The Medicine Buddha is often depicted with a haritaki fruit held in his hand—it is said to give the blessing of long life, and along with amalaki and bibhitaki, will nurture you like a mother.18

 Triphala liquid extract